nes-b/AstSyns/README.md

 ## Getting Started

-These instructions guide you through the workflow of bipartite synapse analysis and astrocytic domain analysis based described in our human brain tissue study (doi: preprint). \
+These instructions guide you through the workflow of bipartite synapse analysis and astrocytic domain analysis described in our human brain tissue study (doi: preprint). \
 See below for notes on how to deploy the scripts on your system.

 ### Prerequisites